doriszh0/cse15l-lab-reports/Week-1-Lab-Report.md

 <br/>

 2) Find your CSE15L account and account username.
-> Ex: For Winter 2023, the account username would be cs15lwi23___, where at the end is a personalized random sequence of characters
+> Ex: For Winter 2023, the account username would be cs15lwi23___, where at the end is a personalized random sequence of characters.

 <br/>